MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-extensions.md

 ### Redirect your existing desktop app to your packaged app

-When users start your existing unpackaged desktop app, you can configure your MSIX-packaged app to be opened instead.
+When users start your existing unpackaged desktop app, you can configure your packaged app to be opened instead.

 > [!NOTE]
 > This feature is supported in Windows Insider Preview Build 21313 and later versions.